-An atomic force microscope or AFM is different from an optical microscope.
-AFM is used to investigate very small features but it doesn’t have any lenses.
+An atomic force microscope (AFM) is not like a normal optical microscope: an AFM doesn’t have any lenses.
 Instead of “looking” at the sample, an AFM uses a tiny probe tip that scans across the surface of the sample.
-In a sense, an AFM “feels” the sample, kind of like how a record player feels the grooves of a vinyl record.
+An AFM “feels” the sample, kind of like how a record player feels the grooves of a vinyl record.

-The principle of operation of an AFM is demonstrated In the animation below.
-The sharp probe tip is mounted on to a beam (called a cantilever), and it scans across the surface of the sample.
-In this case, the sample is made up of red cubes on a blue plate.
+The animation below shows how AFM works: the sharp probe tip scans across the surface of the sample, made up of red cubes on a blue plate.